-You will hear from us approximately two weeks after the review date following submission of both your application and your Administrative Support Form.
+You will hear from us approximately 1-3 weeks after the review date following submission of both your Application and your Site Support Form.

 Should you be accepted, you will be expected to attend all of the session you select.
-Your application indicates the location and date of the week you want to attend.
-We will announce the 2020 dates shortly.
+Your application indicates the location and dates of the NLT you want to attend.

-Upon completion of your New Leaders Week, you will design, coordinate, and facilitate an ongoing SEED seminar in your institution, organization, or community.
+Upon completion of your SEED NLT training, you will design, coordinate, and facilitate an ongoing SEED seminar in your community, organization, or institution.
 We expect SEED seminars to be at least 8 (and preferably 15-25) colleagues meeting on a regular schedule for at least 90 minutes a session for a total of at least 24 hours over a period of no fewer than 10 weeks and no more than 24 months.
 Attending your SEED NLT prepares you to lead this seminar.